Canada’s 2025 G7 Summit

 Staying safe

-A multi-agency Integrated Safety and Security Group is in place to ensure the safety of Calgarians and visitors during the summit.
-The Calgary Emergency Management Agency (CEMA) is actively supporting preparedness and coordination efforts through the Emergency Operations Centre.
+A multi-agency Integrated Safety and Security Group was in place to ensure the safety of Calgarians and visitors during the summit.
+The Calgary Emergency Management Agency (CEMA) was actively supporting preparedness and coordination efforts through the Emergency Operations Centre.

 • Emergencies